-Earning your real estate license in New Hampshire is fairly simple and straightforward.
+Earning your New Hampshire real estate license is fairly simple and straightforward.
 You must complete 40 hours of prelicensing education from a provider approved by the New Hampshire Real Estate Commission (NHREC), pass your real estate exam, submit a background check, choose a sponsoring brokerage, and finally, submit your license application.
 So grab an apple cider donut―or even an apple cider cocktail―and dive into our guide on how to become a real estate agent in New Hampshire.

 In order to become a real estate agent in New Hampshire (NH), you need to meet a few standard qualifications.
 You must be 18 years of age or older, a U.S. citizen or lawful resident, and have a high school diploma or GED.

 Did you know?
 If you plan on practicing real estate in multiple states, you need to know real estate license reciprocity and portability laws.
 New Hampshire has partial reciprocity, which means real estate agents from a few states don’t have to take the prelicensing courses, but must still pass the state portion of the exam to get a real estate license.
 States with reciprocity agreements are Georgia, Maine, Massachusetts, and Vermont.

 New Hampshire is also a cooperative state in terms of portability.
 This means that agents and brokers from other states are allowed to conduct real estate business in New Hampshire, but must conduct all out-of-state business remotely, and can’t enter the state for showings, closings, or any other reason.
 To learn more about real estate license portability in New Hampshire, check out our guide on real estate license reciprocity and portability.

 Once you meet licensing requirements, the next step is to sign up for prelicensing courses in the Granite State.
 You’ll need to complete 40 hours of required education with costs ranging between $300 and $365.